Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Introduction

-We note that for the special case of smooth (or $\bQ$-Gorenstein smoothable) Fano varieties, this was proved in \cite[7.1]{LWX14} based on an analytic result which asserts the uniqueness of Gromov-Hausdorff limit for a flat family of Fano K\"ahler-Einstein manifolds (see also \cite{SSY16}).
-We emphasize here that our proof of Theorem \ref{t-uniquecone} is new and uses only algebro-geometric means.
+We note that for the special case of $\bQ$-Gorenstein smoothable Fano varieties, this was proved in \cite[7.1]{LWX14} based on an analytic results on the existence and uniqueness of Gromov-Hausdorff limit for a flat family of Fano K\"ahler-Einstein manifolds (see also \cite{SSY16}).
+We emphasize here that our proof of Theorem \ref{t-uniquecone} is new and uses only algebro-geometric arguments.
 Moreover, our techniques also give rise to an equivariant criterion for testing K-polystability.